Create a fun paper project every month!

 What will I get each month?
 If you subscribe to The PDF Plan, you will receive a link to an online classroom, where you’ll find the project PDF every month, an invitation to join a private Facebook group, where you can share what you create, and you’ll gain access to The Paper Advisor, where you’ll find my most popular papermaking and papercraft resources.

-If you subscribe to the All In Plan, you will receive everything listed above plus the project video tutorial, a private online community (this is where the magic happens as you share your work and get inspired by the work of others), a live online zoom session with me and four guest artists throughout the year, access to a growing project library filled with video tutorials and PDF how-to guides, first dibs on my quarterly curated paper collections featuring unique papers from around the world, and discounts on my online classes.
+If you subscribe to the All In Plan, you will receive everything listed above plus the project video tutorial, a private online community on the Ruzuku platform (this is where the magic happens as you share your work and get inspired by the work of others), two monthly live online zoom sessions, guest artists, access to a growing project library filled with video tutorials and PDF how-to guides, and discounts on my online classes.

 When does it start?
 Monthly projects will be released on the first Monday of every month.

 How do I join mid-year?
-Registration will re-open quarterly, and if you join mid-year, you’ll pay the monthly rate.
+Registration opens quarterly, and if you join mid-year, you’ll pay the monthly rate.
 If you decide to continue into the following year, you’ll be offered the annual rate.
 Mid-year subscribers receive access to the growing library of monthly projects.

 What tools and supplies do I need?
 I’m guessing that you probably have most of the tools on hand, and of course you’ll need paper!
 I will send you a list of tools and materials for each month’s project ahead of time.

 What kind of experience is required?
 This class is for all levels but expect some challenges.
 You should be comfortable using a craft knife.
 I have taught and mentored all levels, from beginners to experienced artists.